Sedimark/Crossformer/README.md

 - Data Processing
 - Model Training & Evaluation
 - Model Inference
+- Time domain sensitive

+## Requirements
+The package has been tested with Python 3.7 to 3.12.

-## Installation
+## Installation or Continuous Development

-The source code can be found on GitHub at [https://github.com/Sedimark/Surrey_AI](https://github.com/Sedimark/Surrey_AI).
+The source code can be found on GitHub at [https://github.com/Sedimark/Crossformer](https://github.com/Sedimark/Crossformer).

 Binary installer for the latest released version is available on PyPI at [https://pypi.org/project/crossformer/](https://pypi.org/project/crossformer/).